 Capsule are delighted to announce our four month opening season for the Library of Birmingham.
 The season, which will run from Tuesday 3 September – 31st December is produced & curated by Capsule, supported by Arts Council England.

-The Discovery Season programme is inspired by the Library’s internationally-important archives and special collections, and draws on content as diverse as one of the world’s largest books, Victorian children’s games and toys, and even train and bus tickets, some adult games will also be provided, including the ones from www.slotzo.com.
+The Discovery Season programme is inspired by the Library’s internationally-important archives and special collections, and draws on content as diverse as one of the world’s largest books, Victorian children’s games and toys, and even train and bus tickets, some adult games will also be provided take a look to joker123 a poker online game many of them like to play sbobet mobile or gambling mobile, including the ones from www.slotzo.com.
 The Season will bring to life the Library’s stunning new spaces, from the studio theatre to the towering rotunda and the outdoor garden terraces, and will play host to installations, events, performances and workshops for every age and interest.
 Events encompassing literature, art, film, illustration, food and debate will be enjoyed under one golden roof in the city’s newest social space.

 Full details for the Discovery Season